 Drones aiding last-mile delivery

-In August 2021, Vicinity saw the first drone launch from a roof on Grand Plaza shopping centre, Brisbane, bringing to life a new partnership with drone delivery operator, Wing.
+In August 2021, Vicinity saw the first drone launch from a roof on Grand Plaza, Brisbane, bringing to life a new partnership with drone delivery operator, Wing.

 The partnership is a significant step in easing some of the logistics pain of last-mile delivery by stationing a drone hub on the roof of the centre to allow retailers to deliver products to customers quickly, safely and with next to zero emissions.

 Drone delivery allows retailers to grow their customer base – the drones fly up to 10km from the centre – and in turn, allows them to fully utilise their retail space more effectively.

 In the first few months of operation at Grand Plaza, there were over 3,000 drone deliveries that enabled retailers to grow their customer base and increase sales.

 The future scope for drone delivery may see the operation take advantage of the strategic locations of Vicinity's portfolio, expanding to additional centres and introducing new retailers to the technology.

 By mid-2022, the site capacity was increased to 48 drones (from 16 drones initially) on the back of strong demand from both customers and retailers for the service.